Alpe Ardia Trail – From the glacier to the sea – Hiking the garden of Eden.

 This flight however is just a little different as we have gone all out and flying ……..
 Wait for it………business class!
 I know fancy hey, especially as we are in our hiking gear 😆😆😆 but there is a very special reason for this splurge.
 You see it is a special year for Mark, yes (he will be shy about it but I’m not 😆) he is turning 50!
 That’s right.
 This walk is his 50th birthday walk and on his birthday we will be somewhere between Austria and Slovenia.

 At the moment we are between flights enjoying the business lounge waiting for our (delayed) flight to Venice.
-Don’t mind it’s delayed as I ate so much food on the first flight I need a rest before they give us more on the second 😝😝😝😝
+Don’t mind it’s delayed as I ate so much food on the first flight I need a rest before they give us more food on the second flight 😝😝😝😝

 Keep following and I promise to add photos too as we walk along the Alpes to Adria.